jonssonyan/bilibili-danmu/README.md

 ## Other

-you can contact me at YouTube: https://www.youtube.com/@jonssonyan
+You can subscribe to my channel on YouTube: https://www.youtube.com/@jonssonyan

 If this project is helpful to you, you can buy me a cup of coffee.